-Clicks on Google ads must result from genuine user interest, and any method that artificially generates clicks or impressions is strictly prohibited by our program policies.
-If we observe high levels of invalid activity on your account, we may suspend or disable the account to protect our advertisers and users.
+Clicks on Google ads must result from genuine user interest, and any method that artificially generates clicks or impressions is strictly prohibited by our Program policies.
+If we observe high levels of invalid traffic on your account, we may suspend or disable the account to protect our advertisers and users.
+Additionally, if we are unable to verify the quality of your traffic, we may limit or disable your ad serving.
 Due to invalid clicks, you may also see a difference between your estimated and finalized earnings.

-We understand that a third party may generate invalid activity on your ads without your knowledge or permission.
-However, ultimately it is your responsibility as the publisher to ensure that the activity on your ads is valid.
-For this reason, we highly recommend that you review our tips for preventing invalid activity.
+We understand that a third party may generate invalid traffic on your ads without your knowledge or permission.
+However, ultimately it is your responsibility as the publisher to ensure that the traffic on your ads is valid.
+For this reason, we highly recommend that you review our tips for preventing invalid traffic.